soneiko/soneikoo/_posts/2022-02-27-palindrome-check.md

 **Solution**

-Although, this is very easy problem, in general, palindrome problems may become true nightmare.
+Although this is a very easy problem, in general, palindrome problems may become a true nightmare.
 Especially, palindrome + dynamic programming kind of problems.
 But ok, lets focus on this one.

-I'll tell you right away, optimal time complexity is `O(n)`, optimal space complexity is `O(1)`.
+I'll tell you right away, the optimal time complexity is `O(n)`, optimal space complexity is `O(1)`.
 So, we should check palindromeness property in-place (not creating auxiliary string).
 Now, look at the sequence of paired integers below, what do you think they mean?:
 * `0` <> `n - 1`
 * `1` <> `n - 2`
 * `2` <> `n - 3`